 - Read only.
 Configure access to the widget:

 - If you select Yes, the user won’t be able to edit the widget's data.

 - Select No to allow users to edit the widget's data.

 - HTML styles.
 Here you can specify the CSS styles for the widget.
 For example, to enter its width.

 You can enable additional options for widgets that contain data, such as a tasks list, page header, added information, and so on.
-This will ensure fast loading and display of the app form or custom page.
+This will make the app form or custom page load faster.

 - Load content when the tab is active.
 The option is used in the Tabs widget.
 Enable it to load the contents of the tab only when switching to it.

 - Load the contents asynchronously.
 This option is available for widgets that contain data, such as Columns, My Tasks, Panel with header.
 Enable it to display the content only after the custom page or app form has fully loaded.